medizininformatik-initiative/kerndatensatz-basis/input/pagecontent/logical-models.md

 Logical models provide a conceptual view of the data structures defined in this implementation guide.
-They represent the data elements and their relationships independent of the FHIR resource structure, making them easier to understand for domain experts and researchers.
+They represent the data elements and their relationships independent of the FHIR resource structure.

-For a complete list of all logical models, see the [Logical Models Overview](logical-models.html).

 The following logical models are defined for the MII core dataset base modules: